tozny/e3db-python/README.md

 # Number of results in e3db
 total_results = results.total_results
-# Return records from this point onwards in next query
+# Process the first set of results
+if total_results > 0:
+    do_something(results) # process results
+# If there are more records to fetch, e.g. next_token != 0
+# make subsequent searches using the next token to grab the next set of results
 while results.next_token:
     query.next_token = results.next_token
     results = client.search(query)
     do_something(results) # process results
 ```

 The `next_token` returned from a query will be 0 if there are no more records to return. `total_results` represents the total number of records in e3db that match the executed query.

 See [pagination example](examples/simple_paginate_results.py) for full code example.